(This article was first written in March 2009 - now most of us have Android tables laying around performing this task and much more!)

-Run the .NET application on a HDD the very first time for .NET to compile it.
-Also I've found out there are few other things that the XP wants to do in the background on a new system, so let it do all of it on a HDD, not on the CF card due to limited number of writes that the compact flash can perform in the long run.
+Run the .NET application on an HDD the very first time for .NET to compile it.
+Also, I've found out there are a few other things that the XP wants to do in the background on a new system, so let it do all of it on an HDD, not on the CF card due to a limited number of writes that the compact flash can perform in the long run.

 Issue of having a CPU cooling fan

 Having a CPU/GPU fan is not that bad as some DIY postings state.
 If you set the power management right, the fan rarely turns on.
 The software I am running is not that CPU intensive.
 The main problem was to find that performance balance between the Intel SpeedStep and the OEM custom power management tools.

 I love having a UDMA (300x) CF card instead of a notebook drive: boot times are extremely fast and there is that zapping silence while accessing the drive.
 I compared the performance and the random access time of 0.4 ms is mindboggling (compared to ~16ms for the platter drive).
 The average read/write profile is flat at 41 Mb/s for all the sectors.
 My notebook drive peaks at 35 Mb/s for outer tracks and then slows down to half that value as less information could be stored on the inner tracks.

 The unit can still be improved, but at this point, it does what it was created to do; and it does it well.
 If I were to do it again, I would try to make it slimmer in order to put it on the wall.
 I would also probably just go ahead and purchase a touch screen.
 These screens can be mounted in front of the panel - they come with a USB interface and from the software perspective fully mimic the mouse.